Updated August 2020

 So as soon as a discussion or meeting about the benefits of DevOps takes place between the different stakeholders involved, there is an immediate disconnect.
 Rather than it resulting in a list of benefits, agreed by everyone, it can end up with a catalogues of differences – and those differences may be the blocker to introducing a DevOps initiative.

 That’s disappointing because the advantages of DevOps aren’t restricted to one group of people or a single department – they ripple across a company or organization like a pebble cast in a pond.
-The 2017 State of DevOps Report, for example, found that high performing organizations practicing DevOps spend 21% less time on unplanned work and unnecessary rework, and 44% more time on new work than their peers.
+The 2019 State of DevOps Report, for example, found that high performing organizations practicing DevOps have a change failure rate of between zero and 15%, compared to low performers where the rate is 46% to 60%.
+So they’re spending a lot less time on unplanned work and unnecessary rework, and more time on new work, than their peers.

 That leads to support teams taking fewer calls from unhappy customers, more opportunities for marketing people to promote more features, a higher staff retention rate and less pressure on the HR department, higher revenues … you get the picture.